Spring Garden Revival

 Understanding Thatch Buildup in Cicero’s Heavy Clay Soils

 Cicero’s lawns are predominantly established on Drummer silty clay loam and similar heavy clay soil series, as identified by the USDA Web Soil Survey.
-These soils are poorly drained, with a high water table in spring (often 12-24 inches from the surface), and feature an alkaline pH (7.0-8.5) that slows microbial activity.
-The result is slow decomposition of organic matter, especially in compacted, anaerobic conditions common after decades of urban development.
-Illinois’ humid summers promote rapid Kentucky bluegrass growth, while spring waterlogging and freeze-thaw cycles further challenge thatch breakdown.
+These soils are poorly drained, with a high water table in spring and an alkaline pH (7.0-8.5), which slows microbial activity and organic matter decomposition.
+The result is a tendency for thatch—a dense layer of undecomposed grass stems and roots—to accumulate more rapidly than in well-drained soils.
+Illinois’ humid summers promote vigorous Kentucky bluegrass growth, while spring waterlogging and freeze-thaw cycles further limit decomposition.
 A healthy thatch layer should not exceed 0.5 inches; beyond this, problems compound:

 • Thinning turf despite fertilization